mrciolino/wiki-backup/timeline.md

 - The party travel through the well of many worlds to Ereriad with the purpose of eliminating all the Devastation Vermin.
 - **Events that happened on Ereriad**
+- The party goes through the well and engage the Devastation Beatle.
 - Investigating the Magic College of Highhold.
 - Quest to save the princess of hellaress
 - Magical College Porthy